 I laughed so much I vomited, not literally.

 I've been playing my Year 5/6 students your stories on zoom.
 The kids really love them.
 The humour is funny and edgy!
 When we listened to EMS and The French Teacher, one kid gasped - "she's going to kill the teacher!".

 I loooooove your stories but especially EMS and The French Teacher.
 When the waitress hit the French teacher with the baguette I laughed

 Warm.
 Smart.
 Funny.

 Egbert's the second-best swimmer at the swimming pool and today all he wants is to find his brother's lost bathers.
 Jack Nguyen is the best swimmer and he wants Egbert thrown out.
 Egbert's running out of time.

 MORE FEATURED EPISODES

 Jedda is a UX Writer by day and by night, a podcaster for middle-grade kids.
-The kids she's worked with call her 'silly', pretty much the best compliment she could get.
-She's warm, hugely talented at storytelling and she believes in stories that bring us together.
+(Long ago, she also taught kids with dyslexia and they just called her 'silly') She's warm, hugely talented at storytelling and she believes in stories that bring us together.